marceloig/evidence-bi-wafr/pages/[workload_id]/[pillar_id].md

        aqc.Complexity,
        aqc.Duration,
        aqc.Improvement_Plan
-FROM steampipe.aws_wellarchitected_answer AS a
+FROM camarim.aws_wellarchitected_answer AS a
 INNER JOIN choices_all AS cti ON a.workload_id = cti.workload_id AND a.question_id = cti.question_id
 LEFT JOIN csv.aws_wellarchitected_question_choices AS aqc ON cti.choice_id = aqc.choice_id
-INNER JOIN steampipe.aws_wellarchitected_workload AS w ON a.workload_id = w.workload_id
+INNER JOIN camarim.aws_wellarchitected_workload AS w ON a.workload_id = w.workload_id
 WHERE lens_alias = 'wellarchitected'
   AND cti.title <> 'None of these'
   AND a.workload_id = '${params.workload_id}'